 Everest Advance Base Camp from Tibet is one of the popular and best treks that anyone will experience.
 This Trek offers the distinct views of Everest which is candidly seen from the base camps.
 Lying to the north of the great Himalayan range, Tibet is more or less an untamed land of nomads, monasteries and high altitude desert that seem to stretch endlessly.
 The trip takes you to the highest point on Everest that faces north all the way to camp III, known as Everest Advanced Base Camp.

-Start your Tibet Everest advance base camp trekking journey to Tibet with a spectacular flight over the snow capped Himalayan Mountains from Kathmandu past Mt.
-Everest, Malaku and Kanchenjunga.
-In Lhasa you will be provided with a two days guided tour of the Potala palace, the famous palace of the Dalai Lama, Norbulinkha, the great Drepung Monastery and the holy Jokhang Temple where you can stroll through the crowded Tibetan market.
-Tibet EBC camp tour continues through the valleys of Gyantse, Shigatse, Sakya, Shegar and Dingri to Everest base camp.
-On the way we will cross the highest passes as Khamba La, Karo La and Gyatmso La that proves to be the adventurous hiking.
-We will visit Gyantse Dzong and Gyantse Kumbum.
-We pass High Mountain passes, beautiful Tibetan villages and colorful slopes of the Tibetan hills.
+During the trek, you will be passing through small Tibetan settlements, nomadic herdsmen wandering across the wide arid plains and awe-inspiring mountain peaks.
+Without a doubt, this Trek is one of the world's greatest journeys that combines Tibetan awesome culture with the highest trekking route on earth, so close to the summit of Mt.
+Everest.
+Starting your Tibet advance base camp Trek journey to Tibet with a spectacular flight over the snow-capped Himalayan Mountains from Kathmandu past Mt.
+Everest, Makalu and Kanchenjunga will amaze you.
+In Lhasa, you will be provided with two days guided tour of the Potala Palace, the famous palace of the Dalai Lama, Norbulinkha, the great Drepung Monastery and the holy Jokhang Temple where you can stroll through the crowded Tibetan market.
+The Trek continues with the valleys of Gyantse, Shigatse, Sakya, Shegar and Dingri to Everest base camp.
+On the way, we will be crossing through the highest passes as Khamba La, Karo La and Gyatmso La that proves to be the adventurous hiking.
+Also, we will be visiting Gyantse Dzong and Gyantse Kumbum.

 Day 1: Welcome at Kathmandu